 As part of the Mount's MSN degree program, MSN-MAGELIN is accredited by the Commission on Collegiate Nursing Education (CCNE), One DuPont Circle NW, Suite 530, Washington DC, 20036, 202-887-6791.

 Students in the MSN-MAGELIN program use the nursing lab and stimulation center to practice their skills that are transformed to the clinical area.
 Students engage with highly qualified faculty who are dedicated to preparing future nurses for the dynamic health care environment.
 The MSN-MAGELIN program prepares the student at a higher level than the BSN program, by offering courses that emphasize research, evidence-based practice, clinical reasoning, and theoretical perspectives in nursing.

 Upon completion of the program, students apply and take the NCLEX-RN to become licensed to practice as an RN.
 This program began in 2004.

 The program spans four consecutive semesters and students enroll in 15-17 credit hours each semester.
 The courses are primarily offered in the daytime format; however, some evening and Saturday clinicals are offered.
 Students can be conditionally accepted into the program while working on prerequisite courses.
 Prerequisite courses need to be completed before the program cohort begins.
 MSN-MAGELIN has rolling admission.
-Applications are taken until the cohort is at capacity.
+Applications are taken until 4 weeks before the cohort start date or the cohort is at capacity.
 Cohorts begin in January, May and August.

 DNP, RN Assistant Professor; MSN-MAGELIN Program Director